Ian8912/Computer-Graphics-Assignment2/README.md

 You should fill out the following information before submission:

 1. **Third Party Assets**.
 List the name and source of any third party assets that you added, such as models, images, sounds, or any other content used that was not solely written by you.

-   `TO BE COMPLETED`
+   N/A, Did not us third party assets.

 2. **Wizard Bonus Functionality**.
 If you completed the wizard bonus challenge, then please provide a brief description along with any instructions for the person grading your assignment.

-   `TO BE COMPLETED`
+   N/A, Did not add any Wizard Bonus Functionality.

 ## Important Note